10 Things to Know Before Outsourcing Customer Service

 3. Find a vendor with experience in your industry

 However, there are outsourced agencies who focus on clients in certain verticals and have extensive experience servicing customers in your industry.
-They hire knowledgeable workers who can quickly learn your product and meet your customers’ needs.
+They hire knowledgeable reps who can quickly learn your product and meet your customers’ needs.

 - Customer service outsourcing company Simplr specializes in support for e-commerce companies